armel/uv-k5-firmware-custom-feat-F4HWN/README.md

 Anyway, have fun.

 > [!WARNING]
-> I recommend thinking about backing up your eeprom with [k5prog](https://github.com/sq5bpf/k5prog) before playing with alternative firmwares.
+> I recommend to backup your eeprom with [k5prog](https://github.com/sq5bpf/k5prog) before playing with alternative firmwares.
 It's a good reflex to have.

 # Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware